 The Berringer Chair in Writing and Rhetoric will honor legendary C of I English professor Ralph Berringer, who taught at the C of I in the 1950s and 1960s and helped invigorate the intellectual life of the College following World War II.

 C of I President Marv Henberg noted that Berringer’s dedication to his students remains an inspiration today.

-The College of Idaho Music Department is pleased to present a collaborative evening of jazz with strings featuring trumpeter/composer Rob Walker.
-Titled “Walker with Strings,” the concert will begin at 7:30 p.m.
-Nov.
-20 inside Langroise Recital Hall on the C of I campus in Caldwell.
-The concert is free and open to the public.
+The College of Idaho music department is pleased to present an evening of strings as the student chamber music recital takes the stage at 7:30 p.m.
+Monday, Dec.
+10, inside Langroise Recital Hall on the C of I campus in Caldwell.
+The concert is free and open to the entire campus community and the public.